Create PDF Using Aspose C# and IronPDF

 document.Save("invoice.pdf")

 The Aspose PDF .NET API requires building each element programmatically.
 You create the document object, add pages, and then add content to the paragraphs collection.
 This approach provides clear benefits when you need precise control but requires more code to achieve complex layouts.
-For more advanced features like adding headers and footers or custom margins, additional configuration is needed.
+To add headers and footers or set custom margins, additional configuration objects must be initialized before saving.

 How Do You Build an Invoice with IronPDF?